 Taxonomy and Structure

 In all, there are about 40 species of Vandas, but that doesn't even come close to recognizing the number of hybrids, of which there are thousands.
-Vandas are monopodial orchids, meaning they grow from a single stem, with roots emerging from the bottom of the stem.
+Vandas are monopodial orchids, meaning they grow from a single stem with roots emerging from the bottom of the stem.
 Vandas' leaves are alternating, climbing the stem in a ladder-like progression.
-Older Vandas frequently branch, and if left undivided, the plants can grow into very large specimens.
-Vandas flower from spikes that emerge from the central stem and poke out between the leaves.
-Vandas are known for very large, robust roots that are difficult to contain in any sort of pot or container.
+Older Vandas frequently branch and, if left undivided, the plants can grow into very large specimens.
+Vandas flower from spikes that emerge from the central stem and poke out between the leaves, and they are known for very large, robust roots that are difficult to contain in any sort of pot or container.

 In periods of high temperatures, Vandas might need to be watered twice a day.
-When watering a Vanda, first soak the plant until the white or silvery roots turn color.
-Then wait a few minutes before again saturating the plant.
-Overall, the plant should be under spray for up to 8 minutes.
+When watering a Vanda, first soak the plant until the white or silvery roots turn color, then wait a few minutes before again saturating the plant.
+Overall, the plant should be under the spray for up to 8 minutes.
 Seriously dehydrated Vandas can be floated in a bucket of water (just put the whole plant in) for a while to rehydrate them.

 Vandas will bloom throughout the year, depending on their growing conditions.
 Healthy, happy plants with plenty of access to light, warmth, and moisture will bloom at any time.
 Vandas bloom from spikes that emerge in a predictable pattern from between leaves.
 The flower spikes have multiple flowers, depending on the plant, and the flowers will stay open for a matter of weeks.

 Potting and Media

 To start a Vanda, weave the roots through the basket slots and wire the stem base in place with plant wire.
 Large Vandas might not need repotting at all, as they will continue to grow beyond the edge of the basket.
-If, however, your Vanda needs repotting, it is usually best to set the old basket inside the new basket and simply leave it at that.
+If, however, your plant needs repotting, it is usually best to set the old basket inside the new basket and simply leave it at that.

-The difference between a well-grown Vanda and a substandard Vanda, even in the same species, can be profound.
+- The difference between a well-grown Vanda and a substandard Vanda, even in the same species, can be profound.
 Well-grown Vandas reward their diligent owners with profusions of blooms, multiple spikes per year, and vibrant colors.
 Substandard Vandas begin to lose their leaves from the bottom until the stem is gradually denuded.